Jorge de Avilez Zuzarte de Sousa Tavares

 Jorge de Avilez Zuzarte de Sousa Tavares (28 March 1785 – 15 February 1845) was a Portuguese military officer and statesman.
 He fought in the Peninsular War and in the Portuguese conquest of the Banda Oriental.

+Early life

+Jorge de Avilez was born on 28 March 1785 in Portalegre, the legitimate son of Jorge Vellez de Souza Tavares.
+He was baptised on 14 May of the same year.

 Early career

 Jorge de Alviez entered the Royal College of Nobles in 1797 with his two older brothers.
 He studied arts until 1801, when he returned to Portalegre.
 He went to Lisbon with his family in 1801, due to the War of the Oranges.
 Having finished in the Army as Cadet, he was appointed Colonel of the Militia Regiment of Crato on 24 June 1804.
 In 1807 he was chosen to be Superintendent of stud farms of Portalegre, the same function his father had.
 The Militia Regiment of Crato was discharged, because of the Militia Reform of October 1807, in 1808 he was put in charge the Volunteer Regiment of Portalegre, created by the Junta of Portalegre, so they could help fight the French.
 With the transfer of the Volunteer Regiment to the Army in 1809, he was appointed commander of the 1st Battalion of Caçadores with the rank of Lieutenant-Colonel.